axen88/index-file-system/README.md

 2. run "telnet IP_ADDRESS 9999" command to connect to the index server, if it is on the local machine, the IP_ADDRESS may be "127.0.0.1"  (to quit the telnet, please press "ctrl+]" keys, and then input "quit")

-3. input the demo program command like the flowing section
+3. input the demo program command like the following section

 # demo program usage example